Pilar Mata Dupont

 Purgatorio was created during a residency at the Campbelltown Arts Centre, NSW, between April and July, 2014, and was developed through interviews with Macarthur Diversity Services Initiative, local asylum seekers, refugees, refugee advocates, the UNHCR, and people from the public relations division for the Department of Immigration and Border Protection.
 The libretto was written through these interviews by Mata Dupont and set to music by her frequent collaborator, composer Ash Gibson Greig.

 Since 2011 Pilar Mata Dupont has almost exclusively worked on a solo practice which encompasses photography, performance, and most regularly: video and film.
 Her last two and half years have been spent travelling, researching, and making work in Australia, Germany, England, Austria, Finland, North and South Korea, and Argentina.
-This travel, and people Mata Dupont has met while traveling, have greatly informed her recent work, which has focused on finding and interrogating signifiers of national identity, nationalistic tropes, and the triggers of nostalgia.
+This travel, and people Mata Dupont has met while travelling, have greatly informed her recent work, which has focused on finding and interrogating signifiers of national identity, nationalistic tropes, and the triggers of nostalgia.

 Mata Dupont's work also continues her research into the malleability and fallibility of history and memory, and often combines many seemingly disparate references to create a new, and often surreal visual world where these themes can be examined.
 The works are all researched through extensive visual and text based investigation but also through interviews and conversations with local people and communities.